logo

 Can this template be used for international agency relationships?

 Yes, the template can be used for international agency relationships, but it should be customized to comply with the laws of both countries involved.
+Its always recommended to add jurisdiction (neutral geogprahy) and dispute resolution clause.

 How do I make this agreement legally enforceable?